lcannatti/bns-user-identify/README.md

 # bns-user-identify
-A webapp to identify google workspace users in a domain who have used Backup and Sync in the last 180 days.
+A webapp to identify Google Workspace users in a domain who have used Backup and Sync in the last 180 days.

 ## How to use this project
 1. In your browser log into Google as your Workspace administrator account and go to [Google Apps Script](script.google.com)